joef12345/DUO-Log-Analyzer/README.md

 `
 Enter the keys in the GUI and click the test button to confirm connectivity.
 Follow the directions [here](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html#Using_CreateAccessKey "here").
 8. Add any Ip addresses you would like to ignore and add them to the list.
 Please leave 0.0.0.0 in, as applications that do not have an IP address will report with 0.0.0.0 like RDP.
 It's a good idea to add your organization's public IP to the ignore list, as it will prevent using IPWHOIS credits on known addresses.
 9. Add any users to be ignored to the list to prevent unenrolled alerts.
-I have found that LDAP login accounts sometimes get set to DUO, causing several unenrolled notifications.
+I have found that LDAP login accounts sometimes get sent to DUO, causing several unenrolled notifications.
 10. You can create a regex filter to prevent unenrolled alerts from getting sent.
 For example, students normally do not have DUO enrolled in a school setting, which will cause several alerts.
 To prevent this, create a regex filter for example, if all your student accounts are numeric, use the following filter `[0-9]`.
 Where creating a filter use the test button to confirm your regex expression.
 11. Create a windows task to run the program every 5 minutes.
 Sooner than 5 minutes will cause DUO API rate limiting.
 Run `duo log analyzer.exe -run`
 12. for testing, you can run `duo log analyzer.exe -run -last7days` to pull the logs for the last 7 days.
 In `-run` mode, the program will pull all the logs since the last pull.